stat250/website/2019/syllabus.md

 ---
 layout: page
-title: Syllabus
+title: Syllabus - Harvard STAT250 - Fall 2019
-permalink: /syllabus/
 menu: Syllabus
 order: 2
 ---

 Welcome to CS171!
 This course is an introduction to key design principles and techniques for interactively visualizing data.
 The major goals of this course are to understand how visual representations can help in the analysis and understanding of complex data, how to design effective visualizations, and how to create your own interactive visualizations using modern web-based frameworks.

 This course, when taken for a letter grade, meets the Harvard General Education requirement for Empirical and Mathematical Reasoning.
 The course is also offered through the [Harvard University Extension School](http://www.extension.harvard.edu) as online course CSCI E-171.

 After completion of the course you will be able to: